-Is your little one about to turn one and are you wondering if you should keep the same formula or if it’s time to switch to a different one?
+Is your little one about to turn one?
+And are you wondering if you should keep the same formula or if it’s time to switch to a different one?

 If you have been an avid reader of our blog, you might have a hunch of what we are about to say.
 The answer isn’t simple and isn’t the same for everyone.
 Your transitioning path depends on what formula your child is using and the condition your little one has been diagnosed with.
 If you are part of the Neocate family and are currently using Neocate Infant DHA/ARA, you can usually just switch to another Neocate formula that’s designed for toddlers and beyond.
 Of course each instance is unique and you should speak with your doctor first before switching any formula or making dietary changes.

-For little ones in need of a gradual switch, fading is a strategy where a small amount of a new formula is mixed with something the child is used to (such as expressed breast milk, another formula, or another beverage they currently drink), gradually increasing the ratio of new to old over time.
+For little ones who follow a gradual switch, fading is a strategy where a small amount of a new formula is mixed with something the child is used to (such as expressed breast milk, another formula, or another beverage they currently drink), gradually increasing the ratio of new to old over time.
 The goal is acceptance of the new combination, even if the difference is noticeable.
 It is important that once you begin the transition, try not to return to the preferred beverage if your child refuses.
 Instead, decrease the ratio of Neocate to the previous beverage just slightly.
 It is very important that through the process of fading you are in touch with your healthcare team and are communicating your concerns on a regular basis.

 For some children: the slower, the better – others may transition very quickly.
 Each child will have his or her own unique pace, which can range from a few days to a few weeks.
 You can use the table below as a guide to fading and a tool for discussing fading with the healthcare team.
 The goal is successfully moving forward, even if the pace is very gradual.